 Section 16(a) of the Exchange Act requires our directors, executive officers and the holders of more than 10% of our common stock to file with the SEC initial reports of ownership of our common stock and other equity securities on a Form 3 and reports of changes in ownership on a Form 4 or a Form 5.
-To our knowledge, based solely on a review of copies of reports filed by the persons required to file these reports and written representations from those persons, we believe that all reports required to be filed pursuant to Section 16(a) were timely filed with respect to the year ended December 31, 2017.
+To our knowledge, based solely on a review of copies of reports filed by the persons required to file these reports and written representations from those persons, we believe that all reports required to be filed pursuant to Section 16(a) were timely filed with respect to the year ended December 31, 2019 with the exception of two reports: (1) a Form 4 reporting a transaction of Tom Cordiner that occurred on July 15, 2019 was filed late on July 22, 2019 due to administrative error and (2) a Form 4 reporting a transaction of Christian Asmar that occurred on September 1, 2019 was filed late on September 6, 2019 due to administrative error.

-Amended and Restated 2014 Stock Incentive Plan
+Amended and Restated

+2014 Stock Incentive Plan